-Tony: Yeah, and we cannot skip the change that's taken place in our world.
-Notice, Daniel did not drop out of the king's school.
-He did not refuse to read the king's book.
-He did not turn down the king's job and he even accepted the king's clothes.
-So, it's not that he was in this isolated Christian world.
+Tony: Yeah, and we - and we cannot skip the change that’s taken place in - in our world.
+Notice, Daniel did not drop out of the king’s school.
+He did not refuse to read the king’s book.
+He did not turn down the king’s job and he even accepted the king’s clothes.
+So, it’s not that he was in this isolated Christian world.

-Jim: How do you do a good job?
-Is it a straight line or is it kind of a bit wobbly?
-What's the difference between a principle and style within our expression of our faith?
+Jim: How - how do you do a good job?
+Is it a straight line or is it kind of a, you know, a bit wobbly?
+What’s the difference between a principle and style within our expression of our faith?

-Tony: Well, anything that the Bible does not condemn, is allowable.
+Tony: Well, when it - anything that the Bible does not condemn, is allowable.
 See, we have to understand that principle.
-Once you start putting new things in there, you're adding to the Word.
-And what a lot of parents do, is they take style, give it a principle-sounding statement, operate on that, thus producing legalism, resulting in rebellion.
+Once you start putting new things in there, you’re adding to the Word.
+And what a lot of parents do is they take style, give it a principle-sounding statement, operate on that, thus producing legalism, resulting in rebellion.

-Tony: Whatever is not condemned is allowed.
-And that's why there are so many statements in the Bible about freedom.
-It says in Romans, chapter 14, that a person is able to choose based on their conscience.
+Whatever is not condemned is allowed.
+And that’s why there are so many statements in the Bible about freedom.
+It says uh, in Romans, chapter 14, that uh, a person is able to choose based on their conscience.
 It tells a widow, marry whomever you will, only in the Lord.
-The boundary's in the Lord, but you get to choose.
-There are a whole lot of freedoms.
-The kids, our children should be known more for the freedom we grant them than the restrictions we impose on them.
+The boundary’s in the Lord, but you get to choose.
+There are a whole lot of freedoms that - our kids should be known more for the freedom we grant them than the restrictions we impose on them.

 John: That’s challenging.

-Jim: But those restrictions need to be so strong, that when they step on that boundary line, that whistle will blow.
+Tony: But those restrictions need to be so strong, that when they step on that - on that boundary line, that whistle will blow.

-Jim: (Chuckling) Yeah and the penalty flag comes down.
+Jim: Yeah and the penalty flag comes down.

 Tony: That’s right; that’s right.

-Jim And so, I want to make sure they know that we're acknowledging that.
-We're talking about a single parent, most often it's mom.
+Jim: So, I wanna make sure they know that we’re acknowledging that.
+We’re talking about a single parent, most often it’s mom.

 Tony: Most often.

-Jim: And in that context, talk about the job that they've got, because they don't have the help of the other spouse to be there, to give a perspective.
-And so often, as two people joining to become one flesh, you're complementary nature comes into that.
-And I'm talking about your personality and your intellect.
+Jim: And uh, in that context, uh, talk about the job that they’ve got, because they don’t have the help of the other spouse to be there, to give a perspective.
+And so often, as two people joining to become one flesh, you’re complementary nature comes into that.
+And I’m talking about your - your personality and your intellect.
 So, Jean sees things differently from how I see them.
 But talking together, we are stronger in our parenting because of the strengths we each bring to it.
-My heart breaks for the single parent that doesn't have that asset, that other person to say, "What do you think?"
+I just - my heart breaks for the single parent that doesn’t have that asset, that other person to say, “What do you think?”
 Speak to that person.

 Tony: Well, first of all, God has not forgotten the single parent.
-Hagar was a single parent in an unfortunate situation with Abraham and Sarah.
-And yet, God met her and said, "I got you."
+Um, Hagar was a single parent in an unfortunate situation with Abraham and Sarah.
+And yet, God met her and said, “I got you.